temporalio/temporal/docs/worker-versioning.md

 - Docs, API improvements, polish.
 - More integration with Temporal UI.
 - Improvements for multi-region namespaces.
-- Improvements and fixes based on your feedback.
-Please reach out!

 ## Migration Notes
 ### Migrating from Unversioned Task Queue